-While ancient warriors ate a variety of fresh foods, armies maintained strength by consuming high quality grains on a consistent basis.
-Grains had to be easy to transport and even easier to cultivate in a variety of climates as warriors conquered the world.
+While ancient warriors ate a variety of fresh foods, armies maintained strength by consuming high quality grains on a daily basis.
+Grains had to be easy to transport and even easier to cultivate in a variety of climates as warriors set out to conquer the world.
 Today these grains are still available and we highly recommend incorporating them into your daily menu.

 Amaranth From the Greek word amarantos, which means unwithering.
 It’s a tough grain and it grows hardy like a weed, which is why it symbolized immortality to ancient civilizations.
 While there are more than 70 species of amaranth, including Amaranthus palmeri, which is herbicide-resistant even to Roundup, the three ancient amaranth grains still used today are Amaranthus caudatus, Amaranthus cruentus, and Amaranthus hypochondriacus.
 Amaranth is extremely easy to harvest because it’s so hardy.
 It’s high in protein and the amino acid lysine.
 It provides 30% more protein than rice, it’s easy to prepare and it grows quickly.
 The only difficulty is finding a distributor, but some consumers have discovered it’s quite easy to grow their own at home because it requires little effort.
 In the future, Amaranth may help address health problems and malnutrition globally because its seeds are also high in fiber, calcium, iron, potassium, phosphorus, zinc, and vitamins A and C.